Sign up with your email and get 10% off coupon

 - Going live

-End-customer shares his/her name and email address by filling the form on your landing page.
-The email address is verified by double opt-in and then, saved in Voucherify.
-After that Voucherify assigns a new unique code to the customer and displays the code on the landing page.
+End-customer shares their name and email address by filling out the form on your landing page.
+The email address is verified by double opt-in and saved in Voucherify.
+After that, Voucherify assigns a new unique code to the customer and displays the code on the landing page.
 At the same time, the customer gets a welcome email with the unique code and promotion details.

 Using the dashboard, you need to create the following elements: